angiecodinghub/panda_openai/README.md

 ## Unresolved Bugs

-1. The step function takes quite long to execute.
+1. [HALT] The step function takes quite long to execute.
 It's in the 0.1 scale while that of the panda-gym package is in the 0.001 scale.
 The following command is the bottleneck (in openai_ros):
 ```python
 result = self.group.go(wait = True)
 ```
+This is cause by the ```wait = True``` flag; when it is set as ```false```, it takes 0f 0.001 scale to execute.
+However, it's necessary to set ```wait = True``` here to get the correct observation space, so we'll leave it as it is for now.

-2. The same issue mentioned [here](https://answers.ros.org/question/273871/controller-aborts-trajectory-goal-with-goal_tolerance_violation-after-execution/).
+2. [ONGOING] The same issue mentioned [here](https://answers.ros.org/question/273871/controller-aborts-trajectory-goal-with-goal_tolerance_violation-after-execution/).
 The performance doesn't change, but the warning messages are super annoying.

-3. For the "ee" action space, the planned path from MoveIt are lengthy and unnecessary.
+3. [ONGOING] For the "ee" action space, the planned path from MoveIt are lengthy and unnecessary.
 A demo video can be seen here:<br>
 https://user-images.githubusercontent.com/61912547/160915547-5f70eae9-ac67-4de0-ab9f-f889f945c626.mp4

 ## Contact Info